dillaapp/finance_skater/README.md

 finance_skater

 # Description
 financeSkater project.
-It is personal finance learning platform where users can learn about all things finance and book an appointment with an advisor when they seek help.
+It is a personal finance learning platform where users can learn about all things finance and book an appointment with an advisor when they seek help.

 # Tech Stack
 - Python